 Wood is an integral part of any home.
 Whether you have timbers within your construction or as a DIY job for furniture and accessories, wood plays a major role.
 From skilled wood smiths to the amateur, all know how the right kind of adhesive can dramatically alter ordinary pieces of wood into beautiful furniture.
 The trick is in getting not just any adhesive, but wood adhesives that are specially formulated for best use with wood instead of getting confused with building adhesives.
-The latter are mostly used for binding two materials, usually either during new construction or for repair of an old one.
+The latter are mostly used for binding two materials, usually either during new construction or for the repair of an old one.
 Building adhesives are made to be used with a range of different materials, such as brick, concrete, and timber.
 These could be not just to join two parts, but also to fill in and seal cracks, besides protection from weather extremes like frost and heat.
 Wood adhesives though are solely for joining wood parts to complete a furniture piece.

 One of the earliest kind of wood adhesive in use has been animal hide glue, which is applied while hot and as it cools down, it hardens to bind the parts.
 This is still in use, however, was found to give unsatisfactory results with a ‘creep’ coming up on the treated piece.
 Today, adhesives have evolved to a sophisticated degree, and there are several more options for binding jobs.